How is your family?

 Uno zio parla con la nipote che non vede da tempo

-An uncle talks with the niece he hasn't seen in a long time
+An uncle talks with his niece he hasn't seen in a long time

-3. Lo zio: E tuo fratello?
+3. Lo zio: E tuo fratello come sta?
 Che fa adesso?
-(And your brother?
+(And how is your brother?
 What is he doing now?)

-4. Marta: Mio fratello lavora in un ufficio a Milano.
+4. Marta: Marco lavora in un ufficio a Milano.
 Fa molti viaggi per lavoro.
-(My brother works in an office in Milan.
+(Marco works in an office in Milan.
 He travels a lot for work.)

 5. Lo zio: E la mamma e il papà?
-(And your mum and dad?)
+(And Mom and Dad?)

 6. Marta: La mamma insegna ancora.
 Mio papà, invece, è in pensione dall'anno scorso.
-(My mum is still teaching.
-My dad, however, retired last year.)
+(Mom still teaches.
+My dad, on the other hand, has been retired since last year.)

 7. Lo zio: E tu?
 Hai un marito?
 (And you?
 Do you have a husband?)